Idea Validation Data Validation Evidence

 What makes a KILL different from a PIVOT is the nature of the failure.
 PIVOT means the core problem is real but the solution path does not work.
 KILL means the problem itself — as defined — is not painful enough, frequent enough, or monetizable enough to support a business.

-Only 14% of ideas earn a GO or CONDITIONAL GO verdict.
-That figure is not evidence that PRISM is too strict — it reflects the actual quality of unvalidated ideas entering the market.
-CB Insights data shows 42% of funded startups fail due to product-market fit failure.
+A clean GO is rare.
+That is not evidence that Idea Validation is too strict — it reflects the actual quality of unvalidated ideas entering the market, where a large share of early ideas don’t survive structured validation.
+CB Insights data shows 43% of funded startups fail due to poor product-market fit (Why Startups Fail, 2024, based on 431 shutdowns since 2023).
 Those ideas had already passed investor diligence.
 Before diligence, the real failure rate for raw startup ideas is expected to be higher.
+We will publish the real aggregate distribution — anonymised and dated — once our sample is large enough to be statistically meaningful.

 Which validation lenses trigger KILL verdicts most often

-PRISM evaluates each idea across 12 validation lenses.
+Idea Validation evaluates each idea across 12 validation lenses.
 The six lenses below account for the majority of KILL triggers.
-Failure on any single lens does not automatically produce a KILL — but failure on the top two (Market Demand and Unit Economics) together produces a KILL in over 90% of cases.
+Failure on any single lens does not automatically produce a KILL — but failure on the top two (Market Demand and Unit Economics) together is the most common path to a KILL.

 KILL vs PIVOT: what separates them